shelly/mosaix/README.md

  - Full graphic user interface with automatic photo library access, an in-app camera and photo selector, and the ability to save mosaics.
  - Functional with a Photo Library with between 4 and 15,000 photos.
  - Adjustable grid size and final quality -- letting the user select how large each source image is framed within the final composite photo and how picky the algorithm is in its selection.
- - Naive and basic parallel photo selection algorithms, with an iterative approach to building a robust, performant data structure.
+ - Naive and basic parallel photo selection algorithms based around universal protocols, with an iterative approach to building a robust, performant data structure behind a parallelized solution.
- - Pre-processing of the device's Photo Library that reduces complexity and time of the generation of each individual mosaic, and loading values previously computed from file to decrease the time required for steady-state photo mosaic production.
+ - Pre-processing of the device's Photo Library in the background that reduces complexity and time of the generation of each individual mosaic, and loading values previously computed from file to decrease the time required for steady-state photo mosaic production.
- - Performance that improves upon existing solutions in the app store.
+ - Performance that significantly improves upon existing solutions in the app store.
 While there are a few apps already that perform similar functions to Mosaix, they consume 30-40s per image to finish processing (depending on grid size and quality).
 - A video processing flow which, given a video, processes the video into frames and applies the photo mosaic algorithm to each frame so that it can be stitched back together into a transformed video.

 #### <a name="demo">Demo</a>